Ensemble Transport Adaptive Importance Sampling: Preliminaries

 Another aspect of Metropolis-type samplers is that information computed about a proposed state is simply lost if we choose to reject that proposal in the Metropolis step.
 An advantage of importance samplers is that no evaluations of $\mathcal{G}$ are ever wasted since all samples are saved along with their relative weighting.

-Moreover, a naively parallelised MCMC scheme is exactly that - naive.
-Intuition suggests that we can gain some speed up by sharing information across the ensemble members, and this is what we wish to demonstrate in this paper.

-These deficiencies of the naive method of parallelising MCMC methods motivated the development of the Parallel Adaptive Importance Sampler (PAIS).
+These deficiencies of MCMC methods motivated the development of the Ensemble Transport Adaptive Importance Sampler (ETAIS).
 In the next section we will introduce the method in its most general form.